OnBlockIO/NEP11TemplatePy/README.md

 # NEP11TemplatePy
-A template for a NEP11 contract written in python

 Fully featured NEP11 python contract to allow to easily deploy your own NFT minting contract, and make it seamless to integrate it on GhostMarket.